-Beard and Mustache hair transplant is becoming very popular as the result is highly gratifying.
+Beard and Moustache hair transplant is becoming very popular as the result is highly gratifying.
 Donor hair is extracted from the back of the scalp using FUE technique.
 The follicular units is cut into single hair follicle units.
 The implantation of the hair is very important as the angle and direction is very crucial. the transplanted area in the face can show minimal erythema for 2-3 weeks.

 Variations in facial hair (Beard and mustache) is seen similar to the variations in scalp hair.
 The facial hair may be thick, thin, sparse or dense, depending upon the health conditions also.